About the Session

 Moderated by Helena Prins, an advisor on the BCcampus Learning and Teaching team, this session will be an engaging and practical conversation for faculty, administrators, student-service professionals, and anyone interested in equity-informed innovation.
 Attendees will leave with a deeper understanding of PLAR’s value, examples of effective models across B.C., and inspiration for strengthening or developing PLAR pathways within their own institutions.

-This notice is to inform you that this session may be recorded, archived, and shared after the event.
+This session may be recorded, archived, and shared after the event.

 About the Facilitators